saleor/saleor-app-shipping-shipstation/README.md

 #### OrderCreated

-Used to tell third-party API that checkout session is completed and order with shipping method is created.
+Placeholder webhook which can be used to notify service responsible for preparing shipping labels.
 [Docs](https://docs.saleor.io/docs/3.x/api-reference/orders/objects/order-created)

 ### Mutations